eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/datetime-select.md

 ### selectedDatetimeId

-This is used to indicate what event is selected as the current option value.
+This is used to indicate what datetime is selected as the current option value.
 Internally the component will automatically pass that through as the `selectConfiguration.defaultValue`.

 - Type: `Number` | `String`
 - Required: No